Batiscan River

-The river traverses a territory covered mainly by forest from its source to the Saint-Adelphe, Quebec railway bridge; the rest of its course is predominantly agricultural.
-The Batiscan river valley is designated "Batiscanie, Quebec".
-Today, this valley is a paradise for camping, vacationing, observations of nature and water activities such as canoeing, kayaking, rafting, pontoon and swimming in designated areas.
-The Batiscan River is a popular Canadian whitewater kayaking destination, providing numerous class III, IV, and V rapids.
+Batiscan River ([batiskɑ̃]) has its source in the region of Lac Édouard, in the Laurentians Mountains, the Batiscan River flows over a length of 177 km.
+It receives water from numerous tributaries, including, in its upper reach, the Rivière aux Éclairs and the Jeannotte River.
+In its downstream part, it waters Saint-Narcisse and Sainte-Geneviève-de-Batiscan before flowing into the St. Lawrence River at Batiscan.

 Toponymy

 The river was named in 1602 by Samuel de Champlain.
 He reported in 1610 that it was named for an Algonquin chief of the same name; however, this name was in use by Amerindian natives before the arrival of the first French explorers.
 The name "Batiscan" has been interpreted differently by various sources.
 Father Charles Arnaud argued that the name meant "steam cloud or light", or possibly "spray of dried meat".
 According to Pierre-Georges Roy the name means "who rushes to his mouth", which has been observed in the past.
 According to Father Albert Lacombe the name came from the Atikamekw term meaning "hoof or pending"; according to Father Joseph-Étienne Guinard, it derived from the cry "patiskam", meaning "stumble".